stefanbogdanov2c/mc-manhunt/README.md

 /starthunt
 ```

+## Other commands

+`/stophunt` - stops the hunt and makes all of the hunters normal players, respawns everybody at spawn
+`/tracknearest` - a hunter specific command, where the location of the nearest player is displayed.
+Can be used once every 2 minutes.

 ## Building the mod locally

 Use `./gradlew build` to build the mod file.
 The file can be located in `build/libs/HunterHardcore-1.0.jar`